Minimalist vs. Maximalist Shoe Debate

 Training is all about loading the body, then recovering adequately before training again.
 Training is also about retraining the nervous system/muscle firing patterns… i.e. form.
 It is much harder to learn good form, and ingrain it in our muscle memory, when using overly supportive shoes or when you are hurting, but it can be done.

-Jamie and I teach clinics because we feel it is important to offer this balanced approach.
-We want people to enter this conversation from a well rounded perspective, so they can see what they need and when, but also so they can cut through the marketing hype to make intelligent decisions on their own.
+I teach clinics because I feel it is important to offer this balanced approach.
+I want people to enter this conversation from a well rounded perspective, so they can see what they need and when, but also so they can cut through the marketing hype to make intelligent decisions on their own.

 The Intelligent Runner